-- The 75% attendance requirement may be relaxed by 5% for those who participate in extra-curricular activities with the prior permission of the authorities concerned. - ii.
-The 75% attendance requirement may be relaxed by 10% on medical grounds. - iii.
-Further to these concessions, the Vice-Chancellor, on the recommendation of the Dean(s)/ Head(s) of the Department(s)/ Programme Coordinator(s), may condone the shortage in attendance not exceeding 10% for valid and convincing reasons.
+- i.
+The 75% attendance requirement maybe relaxed by 5% for those who participate in extra-curricular activities with the prior permission of the authorities concerned. - ii.
+The 75% attendance requirement may be relaxed by 10% on medical grounds.
+Cite the complete clause here. - iii.
+Further to these concessions, the Vice-Chancellor, on the recommendation of the Dean(s)/Head(s) of the Department(s)/Programme Coordinator(s), may condone the shortage in attendance not exceeding 10% for valid and convincing reasons.